 - Artist Alley/Makers Market tables come with two Artist Alley badges.

-- Accepted artists may purchase one additional Artist Alley badges should they need them for additional helpers.
+- Accepted artists may purchase one additional Artist Alley badge should they need them for an additional helper.
 Artist Alley/Makers Market badges allow entrance during set up hours before and after public hours each day.

 - Artist Alley/Makers Market tables must be staffed during all public hours by a minimum of one person.
 The maximum number of people allowed behind an Artist Alley/Maker table is three.